Mystery3/RotMG-SpriteRenderer/README.md

   - The length option changes how many leftmost images after each row are rendered.
 It should be a value between 1 and 3.
   - A length of 0 renders the same as a length of 3

-# Dependencies
-- pillow, pywin32, tkinter-tooltip

 # Build Instructions (for Windows)
 - Have Python >= 3.10
+- Have a C compiler (Nuitka will prompt)
-- Have [pyinstaller](https://pyinstaller.org/en/stable/installation.html) and all dependencies installed
+- Install all dependencies in requirements.txt (pip install -r requirements.txt)
 - Run build.bat
+- .del files can be deleted, they are only there so the folders can be archived

 # Discord
 Join if you have any feedback